systemd/systemd/docs/HACKING.md

 have setup for systemd, to ensure our codebase stays in good shape.

 Please always test your work before submitting a PR.
-For many of the components of systemd testing is straight-forward as you can simply compile systemd and run the relevant tool from the build directory.
+For many of the components of systemd testing is straightforward as you can simply compile systemd and run the relevant tool from the build directory.

 For some components (most importantly, systemd/PID1 itself) this is not